Govt to 'keep working' on NZers rights in Australia

 Mr English says it was agreed the US must show the leadership necessary to get the deal done, and a failure to do so would reduce its status and mana in the Asia-Pacific region.

-Next story in Political: Green hopeful says being blocked from list
+Next story in Politics: Green hopeful says being blocked from list

 Copyright © 2013, Radio New Zealand